brycewray/hugo-site/content/posts/2023/08/making-giscus-less-gabby.md

 Once I finally had it all working properly yesterday afternoon, I restored the comments "button" under each post on this site.
 Now, on all of the big three browsers, the code performs as I'd originally intended:

-- The comments section *and* the JavaScript load don't appear unless the visitor purposely clicks **View/hide comments** to open the `details` element.[^oneWay]
+- The comments section *and* the JavaScript load don't appear unless the visitor purposely clicks **View comments** to open the `details` element.[^oneWay]
-- Once the comments section appears, it instantly uses the same light/dark setting as the rest of the page.
+- Once the comments section appears (simultaneously toggling the "button"'s legend to "**Hide comments**," instead), it instantly uses the same light/dark setting as the rest of the page.
 - If the visitor toggles the light/dark setting for the page, the comments section again follows that setting.

 [^oneWay]: Of course, this is a one-way thing: *i.e.*, once you have the JS load, clicking the button again doesn't undo that load.
 The only way to get rid of it is through a page refresh, which restores the page to its default behavior.